MicrosoftDocs/power-platform/power-platform/admin/troubleshooting-user-needs-read-write-access-organization.md

 ### User access diagnostic tool in the Power Platform admin center

 Several factors influence user access in a Microsoft Dataverse environment.
 To help administrators with diagnosing user access to an environment and reasons for access or no access, the new “Run diagnostics” feature in the Power Platform admin center provides basic access diagnostics for individual users in the environment.
 The feature helps to detect potential causes to user sign-in and other issues and suggests potential mitigations.
-For more information, see: [Diagnose user access in an environment](diagnose-user-access.md).
+For more information, see: [Troubleshooting: Common user access issues](troubleshooting-user-needs-read-write-access-organization.md).

 ### User has no roles